London Church Monuments

 St Mark's Church, Walworth, by Henry Jarvis & Son, demolished.

-Walworth Road Clinic group nearby // South East to St George's Church, Wells Way // Borough to Bermondsey: churches and sculpture
+Walworth Road Clinic sculptural group nearby // South East to St George's Church, Wells Way // Borough to Bermondsey: churches and sculpture